 B. Other persons may qualify for public service accounts on a particular system at the discretion of the Vice President for Information Technology and CIO.

-VI.
+VII.
 System Sponsors and Applicable Policy

 A. The information technology resources at MTSU serve a diverse population.
 System sponsors are given discretion to establish reasonable and appropriate requirements applicable to the systems they oversee.
 For example, on some campus systems, playing of computer games or use of chat programs may be permitted or even encouraged.
 On other systems, game-playing and chatting may be discouraged or even prohibited.

 B. System sponsors, and by the delegation, system managers, and facility staff, have discretion to set and revise reasonable usage priorities and operational policies (such as hours of operation, usage time limits, populations to be served, etc.).
 They may also take such routine steps (i.e., troubleshooting, updating systems, backing up systems, etc.) as may be reasonably necessary for the operation of their systems or facilities.

 1. Use of MTSU information technology resources must comply with MTSU policies, procedures, standards, and all applicable laws and not be used for any personal for-profit, or any unauthorized not-for-profit, purpose.

 2. Users must expect variation in what constitutes acceptable use from system to system on campus and must make reasonable efforts to inform themselves about the particular requirements applicable to each system they use.
 In cases of doubt, it is the responsibility of the user to inquire concerning the permissibility of an action or use, prior to execution.

 3. Users should protect systems from misuse and attack by being up to date on security patch installations, maintain the latest version of ITD approved antivirus pattern/definitions, and running only necessary services.

 1. Users must respect the privacy and usage privileges of others, both on the MTSU campus and at all sites reachable via MTSU’s external network connections.